 The substories of the Yakuza series often discuss Japanese social-political issues.
-In the case of Disciple of the New Order, it humorously presents of one of the worst phenomena to haunt Japan today; the popularity of messianic, doomsday cults.
+In the case of Disciple of the New Order, it humorously presents of one of the worst phenomena to haunt modern Japan; that of the popularity of messianic, doomsday cults.
 You might laugh at Majima’s comical handling of the cultists.
-You might also find the cultists ludicrous.
+You might also find the cultists downright ludicrous.
 But remember, the worst terrorist attack Japan ever suffered was staged by one such cult.
 There is a grim message behind this comical substory.
 This is a message Japan is still coming to terms with.

-I'd just say the story of Shooreh Pippi neither begins nor ends with "Yakuza 0."
+I'd just say the saga of Shooreh Pippi neither begins nor ends with "Yakuza 0."

 Majima Substory #81 - Gandhara Employee (Chapter 4)

-This is one of the oddest Yakuza 0 substories, and I’m not saying so because of the sleaze involved.
-The tale revolves around a certain urban legend and right from the start, you know it’s going to get downright weird if you probe too deep.
+This is one of the weirdest substories, and I’m not saying so because of the sleaze involved.
+The tale revolves around a certain urban legend and right from the start, you know it’s going to get downright creepy if you probe too deep.
 What exactly happens?
 What’s the truth behind that legendary item so many men crave and need?
 I leave that to you to discover yourself.
+Yakuza 0